 Introduction to Creative Inquiry Journaling with Jeanette Amlie

-A Self-Guided mini-course to assist you in discovering the wisdom you hold within you.
+A Free tutorial, to assist you in discovering the wisdom you hold within you.

 Creative Inquiry journaling invites you to explore your inner terrain and discover the Divine Wisdom that lies within you using intuitive drawing and painting, uncensored writing and somatic awareness.
 This is a simple, yet potent process with the capacity to penetrate your own defenses to reveal the shining brilliance that is your true nature.

 - Creative expression is the birthright of us all and is not restricted to those who have been labeled artistic or talented.
 Images, colors and shapes access our intuitive wisdom in the right hemisphere of our brain.

 - Uncensored writing accesses the analytical and linguistic capacities of our left brain, which help us make meaning of our lives and our world.
 This allows us to inquire and glean the meaning of the images that flow forth from our unconscious mind.

 - Somatic awareness invites the stored wisdom and experience in our bodies to become available to stand in our truth with courage and compassion.
 We learn how to work with the energy and emotions we hold within us.

 - Self Inquiry is a spiritual practice of inquiring within to hear the clear, quiet voice of our Souls.

 Materials & Supplies - You will need 3 basic things:

 - Journal or Paper - It is ideal to have a spiral bound, sketching or painting journal that lies flat when you open it, but any journal or paper will do.